nemediano/nemediano.github.io/resume.md

 I have extensive experience programming.
 Nowadays I feel more comfortable using C++, including most of the C++11 features and some of the C++20.
 Having said that I am a competent developer in similar languages like C#, Java or C (as in the C19 standar).

+I also have experience using programming languages with large frameworks behind them, like Python, Matlab, Qt (with C++) and R.

-I have also spent most of my professional life working in POSIX operating systems and I feel most comfortable on GNU/Linux.
+I have spent most of my professional life working in POSIX operating systems and I feel most comfortable on GNU/Linux.
 Again, I am a competent developer in a Windows environment too.

 As a shader language I have always preferred GLSL (either with OpenGL or Vulkan).